thomasshewanWSU/WSU_DevOps_2025/ThomasShewan_22080488/README.md

 ## Architecture

-The solution uses AWS Lambda to perform HTTP health checks against target websites.
-The function is deployed using AWS CDK for infrastructure as code.
-Currently configured for manual triggering with automatic scheduling planned for future implementation.
+The solution uses AWS Lambda to perform HTTP health checks against target websites, with metrics sent to Amazon CloudWatch.
+The infrastructure is defined using AWS CDK, which provisions:

+- **CloudWatchStack**: Deploys the Lambda function, schedules it to run every 5 minutes, and creates a CloudWatch dashboard with widgets for Availability, Latency, Throughput, and Content Length for each monitored website.
+- **Lambda Functions**:
+  - `MonitoringLambda.py`: Monitors a single web resource, measuring availability, latency, throughput, and response size.
+  - `cloudWatchLambda.py`: Monitors multiple websites (from `websites.json`), collects metrics, and pushes them to CloudWatch for dashboard visualization.

+The Lambda functions are triggered automatically via an EventBridge schedule (every 5 minutes), and metrics are visualized in a CloudWatch dashboard.

 ## Metrics Collected